Skip to content

 Everything you need to know about pearls

-The pearl, sometimes referred to as the queen of jewels, possesses a timeless quality that has continued to captivate people from the time it was first discovered until today.
-Cleopatra, Queen Mari...
+The pearl, sometimes referred to as the queen of jewelry, possesses a timeless quality that has continued to captivate people from the moment it was first discovered to this day.
+Cleopatra, Queen M...

 Read more